AIDASoft/DD4hep/ReadMe.txt

 - examples

-  Contains different detector examples (CLICSiD, ILDExDet, ILDExSimu) together with example applications to illustrate the their usage for simulation, reconstruction and visualization with an emphasis to minimize software dependencies.
+  Contains different detector examples (CLICSiD, AlignDet, ClientTests) together with example applications to illustrate the their usage for simulation, reconstruction and visualization with an emphasis to minimize software dependencies.
 For instance, the simulation application example will require to compiler and link against Geant4 but not the reconstruction application.